The durable layer your agents work with.

 Give agents structured state.

-Collections are table-like data objects agents can read, update, filter, and coordinate around — for queues, records, leads, tasks, and workflow status.
+Tables are structured data objects agents can read, update, filter, and coordinate around — for queues, records, leads, tasks, and workflow status.

 for coordination